Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 1128     }
 1129 }
 ```
-The main operation of the renameSrcRegs are lookingup the register map
+The main operation of the renameSrcRegs is to look up register map
-if the architecture register used by the current instruction's source
+and find out if the architecture registers used as the current instruction's source
-has been renamed to the another physical register.
+have been renamed to the another physical registers.
+If it has been renamed to other physical registers,
+it should consider those registers instead of the
+architectural registers in the rest of the rename stages.
+This mapping will be stored in the instruction
+through the renameSrcReg function (Line 1108).

 ### lookup renameMap to find physical register if it has been renamed
 ```cpp